What Is a Standard Ophthalmic Exam?

 - examination of your pupils with a light to see

-magnifying lens to see the health of blood vessels and the optic nerve
+magnifying lens to see the health of blood vessels and your optic nerve

-puff of air is directed at your eye to measure pressure of the fluid within your eye
+puff of air blows at your eye to measure the pressure of the fluid within your eye

-circles of multicolored dots with numbers, symbols, or shapes in them)
+circles of multicolored dots with numbers, symbols, or shapes in them

-Normal results mean that nothing abnormal was detected during your exam.
-You likely:
+Normal results mean that your doctor

 - have 20/20 (normal) vision